robhaj/angular-ui-router/README.md

 ### $stateProvider && $urlRouterProvider
 The service we used with ngRoute was called `$routeProvider`.
 With uiRouter, we'll use the `$stateProvider` and `$urlRouterProvider` services.
 Instead of calling the `.when()` method, where we gave it the route and a object defining the controller and template, we'll use the `.state()` method which works very similarly.
 Here is the snippet from the code example included in this repo.

-### Create some views!
-Now we are going to add "partials" or child templates of another html page.
-Let's create a partials directory inside a component and add another `.html` file.
-A common naming convention for partials you'll probably see is to prefix the file name with an underscore such as `_list.html`.
-Create a partial which we will use as a nested view.

 ```js
 function appConfig($stateProvider, $urlRouterProvider) {